Physicians, Dentists, Hospitals, and Other Practitioner Offices

 Agency Introduction

 A business owner or contractor may need to register for, collect, report and/or remit one or more of the taxes, fees and licenses administered by the Florida Department of Revenue.
-This is dependent on the structure of a business, the activities of a business, and whether the business hires employees.
-In addition, businesses must report newly hired, re-hired and temporary employees through the State of Florida’s New Hire Reporting program managed by the Florida Department of Revenue.
+This is dependent on the business’s structure, activities, and whether it hires employees.
+In addition, businesses must report newly hired, re-hired and temporary employees, and in some cases contractors, through the State of Florida’s New Hire Reporting program managed by the Florida Department of Revenue.

 Reporting Employment Information

 The Department manages the State of Florida’s New Hire Reporting Center.
-Federal and state laws require employers to report newly hired, re-hired and temporary employees within 20 days of an employee’s start date.
-The Department’s Child Support program utilizes employment information and employer cooperation to assist with child support order compliance.
+Federal and state laws require employers to report newly hired, re-hired and temporary employees, and in some cases contractors, within 20 days of an employee’s start date.
+The Department’s Child Support Program uses employment information and employer cooperation to assist with child support order compliance.
 The reported employment information through the state’s New Hire Reporting Center is also used to detect and prevent public assistance and reemployment fraud.

 -